-Following this Alert, NHS England identified several hospitals that had RAAC roof planks and had serious structural concerns.
+Following this alert, NHS England identified several hospitals with RAAC roof planks and serious structural concerns.
 West Suffolk Hospital, for example, has now had to install 27 metal supports under the RAAC roof planks to mitigate the immediate risks.
-The government has now set aside £100 million to continue to carry out this urgent remediation work at hospitals affected by RAAC roof plank issues.
+The Government then set aside £100 million to continue to carry out this urgent remediation work at hospitals affected by RAAC roof plank issues.